brendt/stitcher.io/src/data/guide/general/project-structure.md

 The `src/data/` directory is used to store all kinds of different data files.
 Data entries can be provided in many formats:
 JSON, YAML, MarkDown, image, folder,..
 A data file can either contain data of a single entry, or a collection of multiple entries.
 In the second case, when using JSON or YAML files, An extra root key `entries` is required.

-Examples of data usage can be found in the next chapter.
+Examples of data usage can be found later.

 ### Templates